ory/oathkeeper/docs/versioned_docs/version-v0.37/pipeline/error.md

 remote IPs will match!

-HTTP Requests that include one of the matching IP Addresses in the `X-Forwaded-For` HTTP Header, for example `X-Forwarded-For: 123.123.123.123, ..., 192.168.1.1, ...`, now match this error handler.
+HTTP Requests that include one of the matching IP Addresses in the `X-Forwarded-For` HTTP Header, for example `X-Forwarded-For: 123.123.123.123, ..., 192.168.1.1, ...`, now match this error handler.